projektmotor/ctrl-space-documentation/en/user/first_steps.md

 ![Using the ImageViewer - merged layer name](/images/first_steps_CSImage_viewer_merge_layer_name.png)

 In our example, the RSS icon consists of two layers.
 The white circle and the icon itself.
 Later in this tutorial we want to save this RSS icon as image.
-To achive this, we have to merge the two layers into one single layer, which is than exportet as a new asset.
+To achive this, we have to merge the two layers into one single layer, which is then exported as a new asset.
 How does it work?
 First we have to select both layers by keeping the `CTRL` key pressed during selection - just like in Photoshop.
 Now we only need to press the `Layer Merge` button and give the new layer a name - in this example `rss icon`.